When patients seek medical care, they place enormous trust in their doctors, nurses, hospitals, and other healthcare providers.

 Medication Errors

-interactions can cause serious and sometimes fatal harm.
-These errors can originate at the
+Prescribing the wrong medication, the wrong dosage, or failing to identify dangerous drug interactions can cause serious and sometimes fatal harm.
+These errors can originate at the physician, nursing, or pharmacy level.

 Birth Injuries

-hemorrhage caused by failure to monitor fetal distress or perform a timely cesarean section.
+Negligence during labor and delivery can cause catastrophic, lifelong injuries to newborns or mothers.
+Examples include cerebral palsy, brachial plexus injuries, brain damage, and hemorrhage caused by failure to monitor fetal distress or perform a timely cesarean section.

 Failure to Monitor Patients

-Hospitals and clinical staff have a duty to monitor patient’s conditions and respond promptly to
+Hospitals and clinical staff have a duty to monitor patient’s conditions and respond promptly to warning signs.
+Failure to recognize and act on deteriorating vital signs — including emergency room negligence — can turn a manageable condition into a life-threatening one.

-Medical Malpractice Across Spartanburg County, Greenville County, and
+Medical Malpractice Across Spartanburg County, Greenville County, and Cherokee County

 • Significant and ongoing medical expenses, including future care and rehabilitation